RedisLabs/redislabs-docs/content/rc/databases/back-up-data.md

 ---
-Title: Database Backups
+Title: Back up database data
 description:
-weight: 70
+weight: 40
 alwaysopen: false
 categories: ["RC"]
+linktitle: Back up data
 aliases: /rv/administration/configure/backups/
         /rc/administration/configure/backups/
         /rv/administration/configuration/backups/
+        /rc/databases/backups/
 ---
-You can run scheduled and on-demand backups of your Redis Cloud databases to a remote storage location.
-In Redis Cloud Essentials, a scheduled backups run every 24 hours;
-in Redis Cloud Pro, you can choose the backup interval and time.

-{{< note >}}
-Backups are only available for paid subscriptions.
-Customers with free subscriptions must upgrade to a paid subscriptions to use backups.
-Subscription upgrade does not cause downtime.
-{{< /note >}}

-## Can I export my Redis data from Redis Cloud?

-Absolutely!
-There is no lock-in with Redis Cloud.
-Using the instructions on this page, you can export your latest RDB backup file from your cloud storage, FTP or HTTP server to any Redis server of your choice.
+The back up process for Redis Enterprise Cloud data depends on your plan:

+- Flexible and Annual can use the **Backup** icon on the View Database screen or schedule regular backups.

+- Paid Fixed plans run scheduled backups every 24 hours.

+- Free plans do not back up automatically.

+    (To back up Free plan data, connect to the database and use a process appropriate for the connection.
+For example, you can use the [SAVE](https://redis.io/commands/save) or [BGSAVE](https://redis.io/commands/bgsave) commands with Redis&nbsp;CLI.)

+Here, you'll learn how to store backups using different cloud providers.

-## Backing up to Amazon Simple Storage Service (AWS S3)
+## Back up to Amazon Simple Storage Service (AWS S3)

-To use an S3 bucket for storing backups, first access your [AWS Management Console](https://console.aws.amazon.com/) and follow these
+To use an S3 bucket for storing backups, sign in to your [AWS Management Console](https://console.aws.amazon.com/) and follow these
 steps:

 1. Go to the AWS S3 Management Console in: **Services > Storage > S3**

 1. Configure the permissions for your S3 bucket:

     - For a new bucket:
         1. Click **Create Bucket**.
         1. Enter a name and region for the bucket and click **Next**.